 Pros: They may be the safest surface available for pool decks.
-They are slip-resistant and they absorb shocks.
+They are slip-resistant and absorb shocks.
 They are also very durable and easy to install.

 Cons: They are not versatile when it comes to designs.
 If there’s a certain look or feel you’re trying to achieve for your pool deck, you’re virtually limited.
 It cannot match the look and feel of other materials.

 Pros: Faster installation as compared to stones or pavers.
 Concrete probably has the most versatility when it comes to design, as it can mimic other materials that cost so much more, like natural stones, clay tiles, bricks, wood, and many more.
-Value is very good, as concrete cost much less than pavers and stones, yet with proper maintenance can be very durable and last for years.
+Value is very good, as concrete costs much less than pavers and stones, yet proper maintenance can be very durable and last for years.
 It is very easy to clean and maintain.
 It can even mimic other decking materials’ properties, like slip resistance and heat reflectivity by utilizing some features available to concrete.